 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.4 months, from November 1 to February 13, with an average daily incident shortwave energy per square meter above 6.8 kWh.
-The brightest day of the year is January 1, with an average of 7.9 kWh.
+The brightest month of the year in Buenos Aires is December, with an average of 7.8 kWh.

 The darker period of the year lasts for 3.5 months, from May 1 to August 16, with an average daily incident shortwave energy per square meter below 3.5 kWh.

-The darkest day of the year is June 26, with an average of 2.4 kWh.
+The darkest month of the year in Buenos Aires is June, with an average of 2.5 kWh.

 The topography within 2 miles of Buenos Aires contains only modest variations in elevation, with a maximum elevation change of 207 feet and an average elevation above sea level of 72 feet.
 Within 10 miles also contains only modest variations in elevation (243 feet).
 Within 50 miles also contains only modest variations in elevation (482 feet).